concourse/rfcs/075-k8s-runtime/proposal.md

 # Proposal

-## Boundary Where We Introduce Kubernetes Logic
-Same as the [k8s POC](https://github.com/concourse/concourse/issues/5209), implement the Kubernetes worker behind the [`worker.client`](https://github.com/concourse/concourse/blob/master/atc/worker/client.go).

-### Other Options
-* Behind the Garden API, similar to `containerd`.
-[More details in our review of the k8s POC](https://github.com/concourse/concourse/issues/5986#issuecomment-675061559).

-## Step to Pod Mapping
-Execute each step as its own standalone pod.
-In Concourse a step is the smallest executable abstraction.
-A pod is the smallest executable abstraction in K8s.

-In this regard, step execution follows a similar pattern to Garden shown [here](https://github.com/concourse/concourse/issues/5209#issue-568335897).

-### Other Options
-* A job build could be mapped to a Pod.
-However, pods also don't provide any mechanisms for ordering of containers which would be required for steps.
-This step planning logic is also provided by the `exec` engine.
-* [SPIKE] Other K8s abstractions such as Jobs or other higher level abstractions such as Tekton TaskRuns could be explored

-## Coordinating Container Execution
-As a starting point, do something similar to the [k8s POC](https://github.com/concourse/concourse/issues/5209), use an `init` binary to keep the Pod from being deleted.
-ATC then monitors the state of the running Pods and executes actions on those Pods.
-The storage solution we end up going with will be a heavy driver of how we end up coordinating container execution with fetching and saving inputs/outputs.

-### Other Options
-* The ATC does not execute actions on the pod.
-Instead the Pod definition contains everything we want executed and Concourse observes the result.
-  * Is live log streaming possible?
-  * Is it possible to persist the Pod after the desired aciton completes so it can be intercepted later?
-* [Porter](https://github.com/concourse/porter) Sidecar that uses external S3 compatible blobstore - sidecar container that monitors the execution of containers and coordinates them in the right order.
-Could be modified to use an image registry instead of S3 though.

 ## Worker Mapping
 In the [k8s POC](https://github.com/concourse/concourse/issues/5209) a [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) in a [cluster](https://kubernetes.io/docs/concepts/architecture/) represent a single Concourse worker.
 This makes sense to us as it works with the multi-tenancy nature of Kubernetes and allows the Kubernetes cluster operator to manage and isolate Concourse workloads via the targeted namespace.
 With this mapping a single Kubernetes cluster can represent multiple workers and manage resources based on namespaces.

-### Other Options
-* Target an entire cluster.
-Still requires Concourse targetting namespace to make a pod but we take on the responsibility of choosing a namespace.
-Unclear why we'd want to do this.
-* Cluster + K8s Node.
-We'd be neglecting a lot of Kubernetes scheduling features with this option if we decide to tell Kubernetes which node to place workloads on.

 ## Storage
 Currently planning to use an image registry.
 [See RFC 74 for more details](https://github.com/concourse/rfcs/pull/77) and other options considered.